ammarhakim/gkyl-doc/source/postgkyl/output.rst

 Write
 -----

-Postgkyl can store data into a new ADIOS ``bp`` file (defautl; useful for storing partially processed data) or into a ASCII ``txt`` file (useful when one wants to open the data in a program taht does not support ``bp`` or ``h5``).
+Postgkyl can store data into a new ADIOS ``bp`` file (default; useful for storing partially processed data) or into a ASCII ``txt`` file (useful when one wants to open the data in a program that does not support ``bp`` or ``h5``).

 .. list-table:: Write parameters
    :widths: 10, 30, 60
    :header-rows: 1

-   * - Abreviation
+   * - Abbreviation
      - Parameter
      - Description
    * - ``-f``